Look for decent ski conditions over the holiday weekend with a gradual warming trend soon after

-Skiers and snowboarders should hit the slopes sooner than later as change is looming on the horizon.
+Skiers and snowboarders should hit the slopes sooner rather than later as change is looming on the horizon.

 It looks like the three-day holiday weekend will see decent conditions as high pressure will create partly cloudy skies Friday through Sunday.
 Then look for change with a chance of snow showers early Monday.

-A gradual warming trend will occur Tuesday with a snow level rising from 4,000 to 6,000 feet that will bring mainly rain showers.
-That’s expected to be short-lived as the unsettled weather system quickly passes by Thursday with lower snow levels.
+A gradual warming trend will occur Tuesday with the snow level rising from 4,000 to 6,000 feet, bringing mainly rain showers to most Cascade ski areas.
+That’s expected to be short-lived as the unsettled weather system quickly passes, with lower snow levels by Thursday.

 The total snowfall this season is 207 inches at Mount Baker Ski Area; 152 inches at the Summit at Snoqualmie; 208 inches at Stevens Pass Resort; 179 inches at Crystal Mountain Resort; and 217 to 250 inches at the White Pass Ski Area.